Circumcision surgical procedure: Prevalence

-Multiple surveys in the US estimate that the rate of male circumcision ranges 42–80% among various populations.
 The Gomco clamp is the leading instrument used to perform non-ritual male circumcision in the United States.
 There is little information concerning prevalence of Gomco use outside of the US.
-A 1998 survey found that the Gomco clamp was the preferred technique by 67% of American physicians, whereas Plastibell was used by 19% and the Mogen clamp by 10%.
+A 1998 survey found that the Gomco clamp was the technique preferred by 67% of American physicians, whereas Plastibell was used by 19% and the Mogen clamp by 10%.

 Mogen clamp

 The Mogen clamp is a surgical instrument which permits rapid circumcision.
 It is most often used in the newborn period, particularly for Jewish ceremonial circumcision (Bris), but is also used in older boys.
 The newborn version has two flat blades that open 2.5 mm.
 The Mogen clamp is widely used around the world.

 The foreskin is first extended using several straight hemostats.
 The Mogen clamp is then slid over the foreskin.
 After confirming that the tip of the glans is free of the blades, the clamp is locked, and a scalpel is used to cut the skin from the flat (upper) side of the clamp.
 In newborns, no sutures are required.
-Outside of the newborn period, cyanoacrylate tissue adhesive can be used instead of sutures.
+Outside of the newborn period, cyanoacrylate tissue adhesive or sutures may be used.